 Logos can also be iterative and for most businesses big or small, they evolve over time.
 Before settling on one, take feedback from multiple sources – peers, family, social media groups and forums.

 Have a website?
 Then you should read How to Design a Small Business Website your Customers Love

 Here’s a cool tip.

-These are only guidelines to help you create a logo that highlights your brand.
+These are only guidelines to help you create or elevate your logo to highlight your brand or business.

 Whatever design you finally settle on – Serif or Sans Serif, stoic or flowy, bold or light – you can rip up the rule book and still win.

 A good logo enhances brand image and appeal when it’s both a work of heart, and creative business strategy.

 And ultimately without a good product a logo can only carry a brand so far.

 You can’t use up creativity.
 The more you create, the more you have.

 A Designer and Entrepreneur, Aditi graduated from a top design school and subsequently started her own design and merchandising business.
 Co-founder at Maroon Oak, she has over 17 years of business experience with Two Dotts, her design consulting company and an Etsy store which serves as an outlet for her gifts and patented product designs.